mikera/core.matrix/README.md

 The objective of `core.matrix` is to provide a common and idiomatic abstraction for matrix maths in Clojure, independent of underlying implementations.
-The plan is to develop this into an official Clojure Contrib language extension as `clojure.core.matrix`.
-Something like NumPy, but with more parens.
+The plan is to develop this into an official Clojure Contrib language extension.
+Like NumPy, but with more parens and functional goodness..

 Key objectives:

  - Provide a clear, standard API / abstraction for matrix and vector maths in Clojure
- - Enable pluggable support for different underlying matrix library implementations
+ - Enable plugable support for different underlying matrix library implementations
  - Provide a general purpose n-dimensional array implementation (NumPy style)
  - Provide a foundation layer for other projects (e.g. Incanter)
  - Maintain good performance wherever possible